kenzarh/IoT-Simulator/README.md

 This repository simulates IoT data exchanges using a RabbitMQ broker.

-It contains a Docker image for RabbitMQ that enables the MQTT protocol and gives some definitions by creating a queue "queue.home" (for domotic sensors) and two bindings with the routing keys "light" and "sound".
+It contains a Docker image for RabbitMQ that enables the MQTT protocol and gives some definitions by creating a queue "queue.home" (for domotic sensors) and two bindings with the routing keys "light", "sound", "temperature", etc.
 This docker image enables rabbitmq-management that essentially offers an interface for managing and monitoring the exchanges (port 15672).

-The "collect_real_sensor_data.py" programm sends real sensor data to the RabbitMQ broker, precisely to the amq.topic exchange that sends it to the corresponding queue using the bindings in a JSON format.
+The "sensor_model.py" programm gets real sensors data from the file "data.csv", predicts the temperature using a CNN algorithm and sends the predicted measure in a JSON format to the RabbitMQ broker, precisely to the amq.topic exchange that sends it to the corresponding queue (here to the "temperature" queue) using the bindings.

 ## Setup